 Ralph Steadman was the artistic yin to Hunter S. Thompson’s literary yang.
 (Or maybe it was vice versa.)
 They were collaborators and friends for 30 years, Steadman providing exquisitely outrageous illustrations that were perfectly suited to Thompson’s gonzo writing.

-More than 100 of Steadman’s original works are featured in the exhibition, which will fill both of the Central Library’s two galleries and spill into the first-floor grand foyer, Kirk Hall.
-The Kansas City Public Library is one of a limited number of venues nationwide chosen to host the retrospective, which is sponsored by Audible, Flying Dog, and United Therapeutics.
+Approximately 100 of Steadman’s original works are featured in the exhibition at the downtown Central Library, 14 W. 10th St. The Kansas City Public Library is one of a limited number of venues nationwide chosen to host the retrospective, which is sponsored by United Therapeutics, Flying Dog Brewery, and Audible.

 From books and collectors' pins to t-shirts and Dr. Gonzo-emblazoned socks, a variety of retrospective merchandise is available for purchase at the Central Library's first-floor customer service desk during operating hours.
 A portion of sales benefit the Library.

 For a century, Kansas City’s westside Guadalupe Center—now Guadalupe Centers, Inc.—has dedicated itself to improving the quality of life and celebrating the cultural heritage of the city’s Latino and immigrant population.
 Founded in 1919, it’s the longest continuously running Latino-serving organization in the country.